matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

    suggested as a starting point.
  * The client should then allow some time for further candidates to be gathered in order to batch them, rather than sending each candidate as it arrives.
-A starting point of 2 seconds after sending the invite or 500ms after sending the answer is suggested as starting point (since a delay is natural anyway after the invite whilst the client waits for the user to accept it).
+A starting point of 2 seconds after sending the invite or 500ms after sending the answer is suggested as a starting point (since a delay is natural anyway after the invite whilst the client waits for the user to accept it).

 ### Mandate the end-of-candidates candidate